MR

 • Earning Rewards: 5%+ cashback per every eligible purchase.

 The Neo Financial Mastercard is one of the best credit cards in Canada, offering competitive cashback.
-It tops up your cashback when it’s below $1 and offers up to 15% cashback as a welcome bonus.
+It tops your cashback when it’s below $1 and offers up to 15% cashback as a welcome bonus.

-New Neo Financial Mastercard Cardholders receive a $25 Welcome Offer Bonus for signing up and a a welcome bonus of up to 15% cash back on their first purchase at most Neo partners.
+New Neo Financial Mastercard Cardholders receive a $25 Welcome Offer Bonus for signing up and a welcome bonus of up to 15% cash back on their first purchase at most Neo partners.

 Account